jblakeLincoln/example_ecs/README.md

 # Example ECS

-This is a small example of an entity component system using C++11 templates and RTTI.
-It allows game objects to be composed of data dynamically at runtime, and provides type safety and ease of use at compile time.
+This is a small example of an entity component system using C++11 templates.

+There are two examples:
+ * The master branch uses RTTI for dynamically assigning component IDs at runtime.
+ * The "no_rtti" branch compiles with -fno-rtti and requires component structs to have a static integer component, but the iterface is otehrwise identical.

+The system aims to be a flexible typesafe system with no difficult maintenance and no sly "gotcha"s.

-It is __not__ a complete working system.
-Key design decisions that are offputting are:
+It is __not__ a complete working system, but a close approximation to something that could ship.
+Possible changes or alongside additions include:

-* RTTI is an immediate breaking point for developers shipping a product.
-  However, it **is** useful for prototyping during development.
-It might actually be fine for shipping too, but it's a point to consider.
 * Use of STL containers.
 The STL is used to make this a readable and accessible example, but make the compile time slower than it needs to be, and debug speed **far** too slow.

-It's also missing features, some of which are vital, others desirable.
-These
-include:

 * System Manage functions probably want some other data sent (like game timing)
 * Entity storage/lookup by string tag
 * Messaging/event integration
 * System separation (e.g. separate updates for logic and rendering)
-* Systems for sets of components
+* Systems for sets of components (multi-component systems)

-However, it is a proof of concept that might spark some ideas.
+* Possibly using RTTI to provide debug information on composed entities

 ## Components
 Components are simply sets of data that can be attached to an entity.
 They don't